pyvista/pyvista-doc-translations/examples/02-plot/ghost-cells.rst

 Specify specific cells to hide when plotting.

-This is a lightwieght alternative to thresholding to quickly hide cells in a mesh without creating a new mesh.
+This is a lightweight alternative to thresholding to quickly hide cells in a mesh without creating a new mesh.

 Notably, the mesh must be cast to an :class:`pyvista.UnstructuredGrid` type